Chrysler TC by Maserati

-The Chrysler TC by Maserati is a jointly developed car by Chrysler and Maserati.
-It was positioned as a grand tourer and introduced at the 1986 Los Angeles Auto Show.
-It is a "Q" body built on a modified second-generation Chrysler K platform.
+The Chrysler TC by Maserati is a two-seat, two-door convertible jointly developed by Chrysler and Maserati.
+Introduced at the 1986 Los Angeles Auto Show., the TC was positioned as a grand tourer using a "Q" body on a modified second-generation Chrysler K platform.
 After two years of development delays, the TC became available in late-1988 and a total of 7,300 units (the minimum required under the contract) were manufactured in Milan, Italy, through 1990.
 All cars sold as 1991 models were manufactured in 1990.

 Development

 Lee Iacocca started a friendship with Alejandro de Tomaso while at Ford, which led to the De Tomaso Pantera, which had flopped because of safety concerns and limited interest from buyers.
 During the 1980s, Iacocca headed Chrysler while De Tomaso was the owner of the historic Maserati brand.
 In 1983, Iacocca had considered manufacturing a knock-off of a Mercedes roadster based on a Plymouth Reliant-until he was talked out of it.

 In 1984, both companies signed a memorandum of understanding to create a sports coupe that ultimately became the TC, or "turbocharged coupe", an "image builder" which carried the hopes that it might help overcome Chrysler's blue-collar image and attract better-heeled customers to showrooms, and a revival of the luxury reputation they enjoyed during the late 1950s to mid-1960s with the Chrysler 300 letter series coupes and convertibles.

 Chrysler also became an investor in Maserati during that period.
 In 1985, Lee Iacocca stated that the planned "Q-coupe" would be the prettiest Italian to arrive stateside since his mother immigrated.
 The luxury roadster, which resembled a Chrysler LeBaron—it shared many of the LeBaron's components—had taken five years to complete because of mismanagement and squabbling among Chrysler and Maserati engineers which resulted in delay after delay.
 The original plan was for the TC to be introduced before the LeBaron.